CBBF Men’s Classic Bodybuilding Rules

 Once the individual routine is completed, exit the stage and line back up numerically.
 Athletes will line up offstage in numerical order.
 Competitors will walk out on stage in a line as guided by the stage marshal and line up as directed, depending on the number of competitors on stage.

-The top 5 competitors will be called out to center stage line and may be asked to do mandatory poses.
-They will then do a pose-down.
+The top 5 competitors will be called out to center stage line and may be asked to do mandatories and a 30 second pose-down.
 Awards will then be handed out.

 The posing attire must meet the following guidelines:

 Competitors will wear one-coloured, opaque posing trunks which are clean and decent.
 The colour, fabric, texture and style of the trunks will be left to the competitor’s discretion.
 The trunks will cover a minimum of ¾ of the gluteus maximus.
 The front area must be covered and the side of the trunks should be 1 cm in width at a minimum.
 The use of padding anywhere in the trunks is prohibited.